FEATURE FILM REVIEW

 I came across this film on YouTube and immediately thought I would give it a go.
 Time travel movies are quickly becoming a dime a dozen; but the concept involving a payday seeking loan shark intrigued me.
 I was also very curious when I read that this independent title was a no-budget movie, and was filmed almost ten years prior.
 Why was that surprising?
 Because The Past Tense actually looked pretty good from the trailer.
 No Camcorder footage or video from a mobile phone, this film looked like it could actually be good.
 I decided I would give it fifteen minutes, and watched the entire movie.

 I was, and still am impressed.
 Not because I've never seen a better movie or witnessed a better story unfold, but because The Past Tense looks the part of a movie with a small, but not micro-sized budget.
 At some points in this title, it could easily stand side by side with a substantially larger production.
 There's something about the way it's paced that is instantly engrossing, a great sense of timing from whoever edited this movie.
-Think of a Harry Keramidas, Michael Bay hybrid of editor.
+Think of a Harry Keramidas, Michael Bay hybrid of editors.
 Now, add in some excellent performances and some honest to goodness comedy, and you end up with The Past Tense... mostly.
 I am not writing that this is the picture of perfection, and there are segments that don't hold up to some of the better ones, but mostly this is a film that could be easily enjoyed by a lot of people.

 ROONEY IS ONE CRAZY, ECCENTRIC DUDE - EVEN JUST LOOKING AT HIS WARDROBE CEMENTS THAT FACT